gabriel-arantes/qubika_mle_assignment/README.md

 ## 1. Project Objective and Final Outcome

-This project documents the complete process of elevating a basic Machine Learning proof-of-concept into a robust, production-grade prediction service.
+This project documents the complete process of elevating a basic Machine Learning proof-of-concept into a robust, production-grade prediction service (Interview Assignment from Qubika).
 The initial task was to take a simple training script (`model.py`) developed by a teammate and make it ready for deployment.
 Given that the model is "crucial for the company's success," the focus was on creating a system that is reliable, scalable, maintainable, and available to serve predictions on demand.

 The final system is a containerized REST API that serves a machine learning model for predicting loan approvals.
 The architecture is designed to be cloud-agnostic and incorporates MLOps best practices to manage the entire model lifecycle, from experimentation and versioning to deployment and serving.